usnistgov/feasst/README.md

   moviep[proc]b[bin].xyz

-where proc is the processor number and bin is the order parameter index as descripted by the acceptance criteria.
+where proc is the processor number and bin is the order parameter index as described by the acceptance criteria.

 # Initializing a simulation from an XYZ file